pdanzma/kagi-css/README.md

 3) Paste the entire CSS into the input field.
 4) Save and refresh Kagi.

 Recommended setting: Set URL placement to “Above Title” under Appearance for best visual alignment.
+(With the latest update, the theme can now be used without the following setting.)

 ![URL Positioning](images/url-positioning.png)

+> [!IMPORTANT]
+> The theme only works correctly if you set it to dark mode.

 If you encounter problems with glass morphing in Firefox, this is not a problem and does not prevent you from using this theme.
 Simply comment out the following code.